-November 5, 2020 marks 30 years since legislation was enacted by Congress to create Newberry National Volcanic Monument.
-Newberry was born from grassroots citizen passion to protect and preserve Newberry's remarkable geologic landforms for present and future generations.
+It's been more than 30 years since legislation was enacted by Congress to create Newberry National Volcanic Monument.
+On November 5, 1990 a National Monument was born from grassroots citizen passion to protect and preserve Newberry's remarkable geologic landforms for present and future generations.